sbuss/voteswap/docs/design.md

 # Calculating chance of winning given pledge swaps

+We should display live likelihood of each candidate winning in each state with and without the swaps, along with the distribution given all users' likelihood to follow through with their vote pledge.

-I'm probably out of my league here, need a stats person.
+I'm out of my league here, need a stats person.

 # Matching a pledge